cniblock/Cliffhanger/README.md

 ### Current Features

-- Words are selected from a large library, over 170 word options!
+- Words are randomly selected from a large library, over 170 word options!

-- Player is shown how many letters are in the word they need to guess.
+- The player is shown how many letters are in the word they need to guess.

 - Correctly guessed letters are show on the word being guessed.